-As we gear up to feast with family and friends this Thanksgiving, we also get our wallets ready for Black Friday and Cyber Monday.
-Black Friday and Cyber Monday have practically become holidays themselves, as each year they immediately shift our attention from turkey and pumpkin pie to holiday shopping.
-Let’s take a look at these two holidays, and how their popularity can impact users’ online security.
-Grab a great Black Friday holiday deal from McAfee.
+As we gear up to feast with family and friends this Thanksgiving, we prepare our wallets for Black Friday and Cyber Monday.
+Black Friday and Cyber Monday have practically become holidays themselves, as each year, they immediately shift our attention from turkey and pumpkin pie to holiday shopping.
+Let’s look at these two holidays and how their popularity can impact users’ online security, and grab a great Black Friday holiday deal from McAfee.

-You might be surprised to find out that the term “Black Friday” was first associated with a financial crisis, not sales shopping.
-According to The Telegraph, the U.S. gold market crashed on Friday, September 24, 1869, leaving Wall Street bankrupt.
-It wasn’t until the 1950s that Black Friday was used in association with holiday shopping when large crowds of tourists and shoppers flocked to Philadelphia for a big football game.
-Because of all the chaos, traffic jams, and shoplifting opportunities that arose, police officers were unable to take the day off, coining it Black Friday.
+You might be surprised that “Black Friday” was first associated with a financial crisis, not sales shopping.
+The U.S. gold market crashed on Friday, September 24, 1869, leaving Wall Street bankrupt.
+In the 1950s, Black Friday was associated with holiday shopping when large crowds of tourists and shoppers flocked to Philadelphia for a big football game.
+Because of all the chaos, traffic jams, and shoplifting opportunities that arose, police officers could not take the day off, coining it Black Friday.
 It wasn’t until over 50 years later that Cyber Monday came to fruition when Shop.org coined the term as a way for online retailers to participate in the Black Friday shopping frenzy.

 Growth Over the Years

 Since the origination of these two massive shopping holidays, both have seen incredible growth.
 Global interest in Black Friday has risen year-over-year, with 117% average growth across the last five years.
 According to Forbes, 2018’s Black Friday brought in $6.2 billion in online sales alone, while Cyber Monday brought in a record $7.9 billion.